DavidMelvin007/campus-lost-found/README.md

 ## 📄 License

-This project is intended for **educational purposes**.
-Feel free to explore and learn from the code.
+This project is licensed under the MIT License.

 ---